fredgrott/GWSTheWayOfAndroid/README.md

 # GWSTheWayOfAndroid

-Set of wiki notes on Android Application Development.
+Set of wiki notes on Android Application Development. wiki is at [GWSTheWayOfAndroid](https://github.com/shareme/GWSTheWayOfAndroid/wiki)

 # Changelog